cinctrl/alx-system_engineering-devops/0x00-shell_basics/README.md

 	This deletes all files ending with `~`

 # Task 18:
-	This creates directories using `mkdir` command.
+	This creates directories using `mkdir -p` command.